-(IV) dDocumentation confirming the existence of a disability or disabilities; or any other document demonstrating rehabilitation or mitigating circumstances.
+(IV) dDocumentation confirming the existence of a disability or disabilities; and/or

+(V) #Any other document demonstrating rehabilitation or mitigating circumstances.

-Any such documentary evidence is optional and may only be voluntarily provided by the applicant.
+Any such documentary evidence is optional and may only be voluntarily provided by the applicant or by another party at the applicant's request.